tnichols217/notes/BritLit/Final Prep.md

 >
 > ---
 >
 > "As it fell, its mouth opened, and Beowulf spilled out, his body broken and bleeding.
 I crawled -- it was the best I could do -- over to where Beowulf lay and took his hand.
-To my astonishment his eyes opened, and he turned his head a fr"
+To my astonishment his eyes opened, and he turned his head a fraction and smiled weakly at me.
+> I"

 ## MLA citations